-Your Area’s Organisation Structure
+7. Your Area’s Organization Structure

 Sure, you know who your boss is and what their title is.
 But do you know who their boss is?
 And theirs?
 And who else reports to them?
 What your department is called?
 These are the things you should know.
-All the way from the CEO down to your level – whether that’s one level or ten, it’s good to know where it is in the organisation.
+All the way from the CEO down to your level – whether that’s one level or ten, it’s good to know where it is in the organization.
 This is so you know who is who when people are being talked about, or you see their name in an email, for example.

-General Organisation Structure
+8. General Organization Structure

-This is related to the above point, but it’s also good to know what the organisation structure is for your company.
-This doesn’t mean known everyone and their role in the organisation – just an overview of what the departments are and who they’re run by.
+This is related to the above point, but it’s also good to know what the organization structure is for your company.
+This doesn’t mean known everyone and their role in the organization – just an overview of what the departments are and who they’re run by.
 Does your employer have a marketing, sales, finance, or legal department?
 Who do they report to?
 What are the other major areas of the company?
 If you’re not sure about this, try networking with coworkers and other people in the office – it has great benefits too!
 What is networking, you might ask?
 Well, I’m glad you did.
 What networking is and why it’s used is all explained.

 Well there you have it – eight things you should know about your employer.
 Are there any other things that you think IT professionals should know?
 Post your thoughts in the area below!